hosikiti/hosikiti/README.md

   - Led a development team of frontend, backend, AI, and data engineers.
 - Frontend Engineer @ Future Architect [2009-2014]
   - Addressed Internet Explorer memory leaks in several enterprise web applications.
-  - Solely created a Web UI testing tool with C#, streamlining integration testing for several projects' web applications.
+  - Created a Web testing tool with C#, streamlining integration testing for several projects' web applications.

 ### A Little Bit About Me